mattsteadman/SICP/notes/Notes for 1.1.md

 ##1.1 The Elements of Programming##

-**Primitive Expressions** - The simplest entities that the language is concerned with.
+**Primitive Expressions**: The simplest entities that the language is concerned with.
 I believe that this is equivalent to **atomic symbols** in John McCathy's conception of Lisp.

 Scheme provides us with **means of combination** and **means of abstraction** to build and name (respectively) **compound elements** from primitive expressions.

 ###1.1.1  Expressions###

-**Expression** - Anything that can be evaluated by an interpreter, e.g., `486`, `(print 9)`, `print`.
+**Expression**: Anything that can be evaluated by an interpreter, e.g., `486`, `(print 9)`, `print`.

-**Primitive Procedure** - A procedure includes with the programming language.
+**Primitive Procedure**: A procedure includes with the programming language.
 Primitive procedures are primitive expressions.

-**Combination** - A list of expressions delimited by parentheses.
+**Combination**: A list of expressions delimited by parentheses.
 Members of the combinations are called **elements**.
 The leftmost element of a combination is called the **operator**, the remaining elements are called **operands**.
 The value of an operand is called the **argument** of the associated procedure.

-**Prefix Notation** - The convention of placing an operator to the left of all its operands.
+**Prefix Notation**: The convention of placing an operator to the left of all its operands.

-**Compound Expression** - An expression that is a combination of other expressions.
+**Compound Expression**: An expression that is a combination of other expressions.

-**Nesting** - When a combination has one or more elements which are themselves combinations.
+**Nesting**: When a combination has one or more elements which are themselves combinations.

-**Pretty-printing** - When we write combinations such that there is a linebreak between adjacent operands, and operands of the same combination align vertically.
+**Pretty-printing**: When we write combinations such that there is a linebreak between adjacent operands, and operands of the same combination align vertically.

 A **name** identifies a **variable** whose **value** is some computational **object**.